ghoulmann/raspberry_pi_gifted/gifted.md

 * Are you a competitive shopper?

-{draw:frame} Checking hardware for Raspberry Pi compatibility is best practice, whether you're shopping for a wireless adaptor or for an SD card.
+Checking hardware for Raspberry Pi compatibility is best practice, whether you're shopping for a wireless adaptor or for an SD card.
 To check for SD-card compatibility, see elinux's section on the subject: [http://elinux.org/RPi_VerifiedPeripherals#SD_cards](http://elinux.org/RPi_VerifiedPeripherals#SD_cards).